maxblumenschein/ingest-script/README.md

 # Ingest

 This Python script moves image data from an input directory to an output directory based on filename, filetype, and metadata conformity.
-It also generates derivative files in `.jpg` formatfor valid primary images.
+It generates derivative files in `.jpg` format for valid primary images.

 ---

 ## Functionality

-- Validates filenames according to _Mediastandard_ conventions.
+- Validates filenames according to _Mediastandard_[^1] conventions.
-- Moves valid files into **ID-named folders** inside the output directory.
+- Moves valid files into **prefix-named folders**[^2] inside the output directory.
+- Writes personal metadata to validated files.
 - Generates a `.jpg` derivative for each valid primary file.
 - Moves invalid or non-conforming files into a `skipped-files` folder inside the input directory.
 - Logs all actions and decisions into a **log file** in the output and input directory.
+- Options via arguments for only writing metadata (`--only-metadata`) or only validating and moving files (`--skip-metadata`).

 ---